techHunting-Pegasus/techHunting-Pegasus/README.md

 # Hello, I'm Ishpreet Singh! 👋

 I'm an iOS and Flutter developer passionate about creating futuristic and visually appealing apps.
-With 2 years of experience in iOS development and 1 year of experience in Flutter, I thrive on crafting elegant solutions to complex problems.
+With 2 plus years of experience in iOS development and 1 year of experience in Flutter and React Native, I thrive on crafting elegant solutions to complex problems.

 ## Skills